skills/review-pull-requests/.github/steps/2-step.md

 #### What is an assignee?

-A **pull request assignee** is the person (or persons) most familiar with the the proposed changes.
+A **pull request assignee** is the person (or persons) most familiar with the proposed changes.
 It's a simple mechanism for keeping track of who to contact for questions.

 ### :keyboard: Activity: Assign yourself

-1. If not on the created pull request, navigate back to it.
+1. Navigate back to the created pull request if you are not on it.

 1. On the right side, under **Assignees**, click the **assign yourself** text.